sanika71118/team_4/README.md

  4- What is the range of wine quality scores, and how can we improve this range through analysis and recommendations?
  5- How will understanding and improving wine quality benefit winemakers, distributors, and wine consumers?

-Modeling techniques:
+**Modeling techniques:**
-Logistic Regression
+1- Logistic Regression
-K-Nearest Neighbours
+2- K-Nearest Neighbours
-Decision trees
+3- Decision trees